|Last Quarterly Update:||10/5/2015|

-The US bakery products industry includes about 2,800 commercial bakeries with combined annual revenue of about $36 billion, along with about 6,000 retail bakeries with combined annual revenue of about $3.8 billion.
+The US bakery products industry includes more than 2,700 commercial bakeries with combined annual revenue of about $30 billion, along with about 6,200 retail bakeries with annual revenue of about $3.2 billion.

 Demand is driven by consumer preferences and by the extent to which grocery stores choose to operate their own bakeries rather than buy from commercial bakeries.
 Profitability for individual companies is determined by efficiency of operations.
 Large companies have scale advantages in procurement, production, and distribution.
 Small companies can compete by offering specialty goods or superior local distribution services.

 In the US, the commercial side of the industry is concentrated: the 50 largest companies generate 75 percent of revenue.
 The retail side of the industry is highly fragmented: the 50 largest companies generate about 15 percent of revenue, and the typical company operates just one facility.